jagotu/BACIL/thesis_text/thesis_text.md

 However, this design is not applicable to our bytecode interpreter.
 Inside one method, the bytecode doesn't have any tree structure we could replicate with the nodes.
 The most straightforward solution is to have one node per one bytecode chunk, which in the CLI subset we implement corresponds to one method.
 We call such a node the `BytecodeNode`.

-Having big nodes with several instructions has its tradeoffs, mainly the fact that without additional work (described below) once a node starts executing in a specific performance tier (see [Tiered compilation](#tiered-compilation)), it has to finish running in that specific tier.
+Having big nodes with several instructions has its tradeoffs, mainly the fact that without additional work (described below) once a node starts executing in a specific performance tier (see [Tiered compilation](#tiered-compilation)), it has to finish running in that specific tier (NOTE: it can deopt to interpreter).
 Truffle always starts executing code immediately in interpreted mode and only later considers compiling it.
 This can lead to poor results.
 For example, let's consider the following code running in a one-node-per-method implementation:

 ```C#
 static int Main()